 Explode Year-End Fundraising With an Army of Social Media Ambassadors

-It’s never too early to think about year-end fundraising season!
-And what better way to increase your fundraising than by recruiting an energetic group of Social Media Ambassadors to help you?
+What better way to increase your fundraising than by recruiting an energetic group of Social Media Ambassadors to help you?
+Especially at the crucial year-end fundraising season that seems to start earlier every year.

 If you are like the majority of nonprofits, you use some form of online or mobile fundraising platform to spread the word about your cause and to energize supporters.